isomerpages/sndgo-corp/_about-smart-nation/a-secure-smart-nation/a-secure-smart-nation.md

 <br>

 > Data is the lifeblood of a digital economy and a digital government.
 As the custodian of a vast amount of data, the Government takes its responsibility of securing the data and preserving individuals’ privacy very seriously.”
-*- Prime Minister Lee Hsien Loong, November 2019*
+*- Prime Minister Lee Hsien Loong,*

 ![A Secure Smart Nation overview](/images/abt-smart-nation/secure-smart-nation.png)